Uberspace/lab/source/guide_gitlab-runner.rst

 Prerequisites
 =============

-gitlab project
+GitLab project
 --------------

-You need to have a project in gitlab that you want to deploy using Gitlab Runner.
+You need to have a project in GitLab that you want to deploy using GitLab Runner.

-For further information please refer to the official `Gitlab Runner docs`_
+For further information please refer to the official `GitLab Runner docs`_

 Obtain registration token
 --------------------------